raspi-alpine/builder/README.md

   * Simple update of whole system
   * Fallback if update failed
 * Choice of three base image cpu types for targeting every Raspberry PI
-* Read only root filesystem
+* Read only root filesystem, with optional overlay mounted /etc
 * Optional caching during build
 * Boot from SD Card or USB (PI2B to PI4)
 * Build is seperated into stages that can be overridden, or use custom stages/order